apache/flink/docs/dev/table/connect.md

   zookeeper:
     quorum: "localhost:2181"     # required: HBase Zookeeper quorum configuration znode.parent: "/test"        # required: the root dir in Zookeeper for HBase cluster

   write.buffer-flush:
-    max-size: 1048576            # optional: writing option, determines how many size in memory of buffered
+    max-size: "10mb"             # optional: writing option, determines how many size in memory of buffered
                                  # rows to insert per round trip.
 This can help performance on writing to JDBC
                                  # database.
 The default value is "2mb".
-    max-rows: 1                  # optional: writing option, determines how many rows to insert per round trip.
+    max-rows: 1000               # optional: writing option, determines how many rows to insert per round trip.
-                                 #This can help performance on writing to JDBC database.
+                                 # This can help performance on writing to JDBC database.
 No default value,
                                  # i.e. the default flushing is not depends on the number of buffered rows.
-    interval: 1                  # optional: writing option, sets a flush interval flushing buffered requesting
+    interval: "2s"               # optional: writing option, sets a flush interval flushing buffered requesting
                                  # if the interval passes, in milliseconds.
 Default value is "0s", which means
                                  # no asynchronous flush thread will be scheduled.
 {% endhighlight %}